nobidev/cilium/Documentation/helm-values.rst

      - Node tolerations for pod assignment on nodes with taints ref: https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/
      - list
      - ``[]``
+   * - :spelling:ignore:`hubble.timescape.trimmer`
+     - When enabled, timescape will periodically trim the number of stored flows to the configured max number.
+NOTE: This is designed to act as a fallback to prevent storage overflow in exceptional cases and not as the main method to limit storage usage under normal operation.
+See ``.hubble.timescape.ttl``.
+     - object
+     - ``{"flowCount":0,"intervalMinutes":20,"timout":null}``
+   * - :spelling:ignore:`hubble.timescape.trimmer.flowCount`
+     - Desired max number of flows stored.
+If 0 or null, trimming flows is disabled.
+     - int
+     - ``0``
+   * - :spelling:ignore:`hubble.timescape.trimmer.intervalMinutes`
+     - Trimmer interval, in minutes.
+The trimmer function will run once per interval.
+Must be a positive integer.
+     - int
+     - ``20``
+   * - :spelling:ignore:`hubble.timescape.trimmer.timout`
+     - Trimmer timeout specified as a Go duration.
+Defaults to the configured Trimmer interval.
+Examples: 30s, 1m, 5m, 1h @schema type: [null, string] @schema
+     - string
+     - ``nil``
+   * - :spelling:ignore:`hubble.timescape.ttl`
+     - Configures the time-to-live for flows.
+Flows older than the TTL are automatically pruned.
+This is the main method to limit storage usage under normal operation.
+Defaults to 6 hours or 1 hour if Timescape runs without persistent storage. @schema type: [null, string] @schema
+     - string
+     - ``nil``
    * - :spelling:ignore:`hubble.timescape.ui.auth.oidc.ClientID`
      - OIDC application client ID @schema type: [null, string] @schema
      - string